 What makes a dog loyal?

-In any case, we've listed the top dogs that check all these boxes on a regular basis.
-We sorted them into 3 simple categories - big, medium, and small, so you can find the right sized companion for you.
+In any case, we’ve listed the most loyal dogs that check all these boxes on a regular basis.
+We sorted them into 3 simple categories – big, medium, and small, so you can find the right sized family pet.

 Most Loyal Big Dogs

 Boxers are the class clowns in the dog world, and have no shortage of energy and playfulness (which often leads to mischief).
 They love nothing more than to play with loved ones, kids, and other animals.

 You’ll find they’re a natural protector and very alert to their surroundings, always inspecting to make sure the area is safe.
 Training Boxers may be difficult, but they’re especially sensitive to scolding, and need instructions to be light hearted and fun.

 Looks can be deceiving with the gentle hearted Doberman.
 Bred for the specific duty of guarding, military, and police work, we humans have also been trained to see these dogs as threatening.

 If you look through that tough-guy exterior you might find a gentle and compassionate companion.
 The Doberman is truly a fearless family guardian, but treats loved ones with kindness and cuddles.

 This should come as no surprise as German Shepherds are famously portrayed as a guardian, protector, and working breed.